 Entering research data

-To upload files like audio and video recordings, images or PDFs just drop them to the respective participant.
+To upload files like audio and video recordings, images or PDFs just drop them to the respective Session or use integrations to import data.
 If you uploaded an audio or video file Condens can automatically generate a transcript from it.

 Structure data with tags